privatenumber/type-flag/README.md

 ### Usage

 #### Default values
 Set a default value with the `default` property.
-When a default is provided, the flag type will not include `undefined`.
+When a default is provided, the flag type will include that instead of `undefined`.

-Pass in a function to return mutable values.
+When using mutable values (eg. objects/arrays) as a default, pass in a function that creates it to avoid mutation-related bugs.

 ```ts
 const parsed = typeFlag({